Munich (

 Unterföhring, 130 km north-east of Austria border.
 The capital city

 Berlin is in 660 km to the north-east.
-The population of Munich is about 1,260,400 people (census of 2011).
-Munich is a popular tourist destination thanks to its towers and royal residences.
+According to the latest census, the population of Munich is about 1,260,400 people.
+Many people visit Munich to experience its royal residences and towers.

 The closest airport Franz Josef Strauss (IATA: MUC) is about 40 km away.